ecg-icas/icas/src/source/reference/get-ad.rst

 .. warning::

-    Version 1 is deprecated and will be removed after September 2015.
+	This call is deprecated and will be removed after September 2015.
+It is only compatible with :ref:`categories_v1` and must only be used with the other :ref:`categories_v1_compatible_endpoints`.
+Otherwise, the attributes
+	may not be recognized or editable.

 Parameters
 ~~~~~~~~~~